Admission is FREE for Members, School Groups, and San Francisco City & County Residents (with proof of residency).

 Accessible restrooms are located near the Friend (North) Gate, at the the Botanical Garden at Martin Luther King Jr. Drive and Tea Garden Drive.

-There are also restrooms inside the Library building adjacent to the main entrance, and in the Great Meadow.
+There are also restrooms inside the Library building adjacent to the main entrance, and near the Great Meadow.
 These restrooms are not accessible.
 See the visitor map for accessible restrooms and paths.

 Rules & Regulations